 We exist to enhance the quality of life for Family Carers.

-There are approximately 500,000 Family Carers in the Republic of Ireland.
+There are over 500,000 Family Carers in the Republic of Ireland.
 Family Carer support is provided by a number of organisations, including those dedicated solely to carer support and others who support carers as part of their response to individuals with specific conditions.
-We work with our 95 member organisations and other agencies to support them in their work with Family Carers
+We work with our 90 member organisations and other agencies to support them in their work with Family Carers

-We faciliate an online Family Carer support group.
+We faciliate a professionally moderated Online Family Carer support group.
 Open to all family carers and using the private facebook group platform, this group has grown in reach and impact since its establishment in March 2020.
-You can join the group at: https://www.facebook.com/groups/FamilyCarerOnlineSupportGroupIreland/.
+You can join the group at: https://www.facebook.com/groups/FamilyCarerOnlineSupportGroupIreland/

-With the support of Pobal and the Department of Social Protection, we coordinate 2 online projects namely Return Ready and Kaleidoscope.
+With the support of Pobal and the Department of Social Protection, we coordinate a Return to Employment project for family carers.
+See www.carealliance.ie/Reemerge

 Web www.disability-federation.ie | Tel 01 454 7978